ChongjieSi/ChongjieSi.github.io/content/authors/admin/_index.md

 ## About Me

-**Chongjie Si** is a Ph.D Candidate at the Artificial Intelligence Institute, Shanghai Jiao Tong University (SJTU), advised by [Prof. Wei Shen](https://shenwei1231.github.io), since Sept.
-2022.
-He previously obtained the Bachelor’s degree from Chien-Shiung Wu College, Southeast University (SEU) in 2022.
+**Chongjie Si** is a Ph.D Candidate at the Artificial Intelligence Institute, Shanghai Jiao Tong University (SJTU), advised by [Prof. Wei Shen](https://shenwei1231.github.io).
+His research interests are as diverse as his personal hobbies.
+If you are interested in collaboration, feel free to get in touch.